jilleb/mqb-pm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Please read the Readme and search for similar issues before posting!
+ISSUES NOY IN ENGLISH WILL BE CLOSED AND IGNORED.
 title: "[BUG]"
 labels: ''
 assignees: ''